Breast Health Center

 Now offering a revolutionary new screening and diagnostic tools designed

-for early breast cancer detection that can be performed in conjunction
+for early breast cancer detection that can be performed in conjunction with a

-been shown in clinical studies to be superior to digital mammography.
+in clinical studies to be superior to digital mammography.

 Can detect micro-calcifications as small as a single grain of salt.